KDE/clazy/src/checks/level2/README-missing-qobject-macro.md

 - Templated QObjects
 - Compilation time

-Can't be used with pre-compiled headers support.
+This check can't be used with pre-compiled headers support.
+This check doesn't have false positives, but it's not included in level <= 1 because the missing Q_OBJECT might be intentional.